 This is the Series on Linux Device Driver.
-The aim of this series is to provide the easy and practical examples that anyone can understand.
-Now we are going to see Linux Device Driver Tutorial Part 2 – First Device Driver.
-Before writing driver, we should give the module information.
-So First we will see about those module information.
+The aim of this series is to provide easy and practical examples that anyone can understand.
+Now we are going to see Linux Device Driver Tutorial Part 2 – First Linux Device Driver.
+Before writing the driver, we should give the module information.
+So First we will see that module information.

-- 1 Linux Device Driver Tutorial Part 2 – First Device Driver
+- 1 Linux Device Driver Tutorial Part 2 – First Linux Device Driver

 - 2 Module Information